eidenschink/8g-firewall-caddyserver/README.md

 ## How to use

+The `examples/` directory has a current snippet with mappings ready to be tested.

+If you want to work with the latest 7G-Firewall.txt file from the original author:

-The script `transform-to-caddy.sh` expects the 7G-Firewall.conf NGINX release and simply applies sed-transformations on the content.
+The PHP script `transform.php` expects the 7G-Firewall.conf (tested is version 1.4) and simply applies some regular expressions and string replacements.
 The result is a Caddyserver snippet that can be imported where needed.
 See the example _Caddyfile_.

-1. Go to the [7G Firewall for NGINX](https://perishablepress.com/7g-firewall-nginx/#download) page and download und unzip the ZIP file.
+1. Go to the [7G Firewall](https://perishablepress.com/7g-firewall/#download) page and download und unzip the ZIP file.
-2. Run the `transform-to-caddy.sh` script and point it to the 7g-firewall.conf file of the ZIP archive, redirect output to a file (see below)
+2. Run the `php transform.php` script after copying the _7G-Firewall.txt_ file of the ZIP archive into the same directory, redirect output to a file (see below)
-3. Edit the file and comment out line 2 and 9 of section bad_request_7g

 ```
-chmod +x transform-to-caddy.sh
-# ./transform-to-caddy.sh <location of 7g-firewall.conf>
-# redirect the output to a new file like:
+# copy 7G-Firewall.txt into same directory as the PHP script
-./transform-to-caddy.sh 7G-Firewall-Nginx-v1.4/7g-firewall.conf > 7g-caddy.snippet
+php transform.php > 7g-caddy.snippet
 ```

 ## Todo and bugs

-- [ ] work on rule 2 and 9 of section/map bas_request (currently a regex compile error)
+- [ ] fix two patterns that either not compile or differ in regex flavor/nuances
 - [ ] write tests for every section to make sure the patterns match what they are supposed to match (AFAIK there is currently no test suite for the rules)
-- [ ] compare NGINX server variables with Caddyfile variables.
-Make sure they are semantically the same, don't differ in request normalization etc (See _Semantics.md_)
+- [ ] compare Apache server variables with Caddyfile variables.
+Make sure they are semantically the same, don't differ in request normalization etc (Similarly to the _Semantics.md_ comparison with NGINX variables)
-- [ ] provide a HTTP status code 403 snippet that matches (is triggered by) the _7g_fired_ variable
+- [ ] provide a HTTP status code 403 snippet that matches (is triggered by) the mapped variables

 ### License